Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 ## A/B Testing with Enterprise Automation

-With Unleash, you can automate your feature flags using [actions](/reference/actions) and [signals](/reference/signals).
-When running A/B tests, configure your projects to execute tasks in response to application metrics and thresholds you define.
-If an experimentation feature that targets a part of your user base logs errors, your actions can automatically disable the feature so your team is given the time to triage while still providing a seamless, alternative experience to users.
-In another case, you can use actions to modify the percentage of users targeted for variations of a feature based off users engaging with one variation more than the other.
+With Unleash, you can automate feature flags through APIs and even rely on [actions](/reference/actions) and [signals](/reference/signals) to enable and disable flags dynamically.
+When running A/B tests, you can configure your projects to execute tasks in response to application metrics and thresholds you define.
+For example, if an experimentation feature that targets a part of your user base logs errors, your actions can automatically disable the feature so your team is given the time to triage while still providing a seamless, alternative experience to users.
+Similarly, you can use the APIs to modify the percentage of users targeted for variations of a feature based off users engaging with one variation more than the other.

 ### Multi-arm Bandit Tests to Find the Winning Variant